Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated `Python Projects` with 2 new projects.
+One beginner project and the first intermediate project.
 - Release of `Dungen Dev API` for custom integrations of Dungen Dev.
 - Release of `PyAutoPlot`, an open-source Python plotting library that automatically plots your dataset using `matplotlib`.
 You can view the docs from here: https://infinitode-docs.gitbook.io/documentation/package-documentation/pyautoplot-package-documentation
 - `Dungen AI` updated to version `1.2.0` with 9 new models, performance improvements, and UI updates.
 Download binaries from here: https://github.com/Infinitode/Distributables/releases/tag/dungen-ai-1.2.0